What is investing and how does it work?

 This route is the easiest option and is becoming increasingly popular.
 You leave the investment asset choices and fund-buying to someone else whose job and expertise is to invest money on behalf of their customers.
 Historically, this option was only available to wealthy individuals with lots of money to invest.
 But thanks to technology and increased competition, anyone can now begin investing with as little as £1 and gain the same quality of expertise and investment choice as the wealthy.
 These online services, which have opened up investing to the masses, are called robo-advisers.

 Robo-advice services such as Wealthify, Moneyfarm and Nutmeg allow you to easily monitor and make changes to your investments via an app.
-We provide more information about these services, explaining how they work, how much they cost as well as a breakdown of each provider in our article 'Which is the best robo-adviser in the UK?.
+We provide more information about these services, explaining how they work, how much they cost as well as a breakdown of each provider in our article 'Which is the best robo-adviser in the UK?'.

 Robo-advice services provide a simple investing solution that offers value for money and is primarily targeted at people who are new to investing or who simply don't have the time to manage their own investments.
 There are other similar services out there and you can see a round-up of these along with our ratings in our best buy table.

-Investment platforms (Do it yourself)
+Investment platforms and apps (Do it yourself)

 There is plenty of information available out there to help you select the funds for your portfolio with many investment platforms offering a range of tools and articles which are a great resource to get you started.
 I would also suggest reading our comprehensive article - 'The best performing funds to invest in right now' - but also have a look at our 80-20 Investor service.